Dementia awareness training

 - London Ambulance Service (LAS): Based on materials developed by UCLPartners and dementia trainers, a number of LAS clinical tutors have now been developed as trainers.
 These tutors have delivered Tier 2 dementia training sessions across the Trust as part of the refresher training programme for all LAS staff.

 - Dementia training in Care Homes: The training aims to raise awareness and understanding of dementia among care home staff working in residential and nursing homes, thereby facilitating better support for individuals with dementia, and their families.
-This will be achieved through the delivery of a sustainable dementia training package which can be cascaded to care homes using a ‘train-the trainer’ approach.
+This is being achieved through the delivery of a sustainable dementia training package, in partnership with the Health Innovation Network, which can be cascaded to care homes using a ‘train-the trainer’ approach.
+More information on this project and a fully downloadable training package can be found here.

 In the video below Alistair Burns, the National Clinical Director for Dementia at NHS England, speaks about dementia awareness and the need for training.